adamleon/pandect-setup/README.md

-# pandect-vim3
+# pandect-setup
-Setup and configurations for pandect on the Khadas VIM3
+Setup and configurations for pandect on the Khadas VIM3 and NVidia Jetson AGX Orin